khulnasoft/HandPickr/solutions/domains-api/README.md

 # Domains API

-This code snippet shows you how you can leverage Vercel's Domains API to add and remove domains programmatically from your Platforms on Vercel project.
+This code snippet shows you how you can leverage Khulnasoft's Domains API to add and remove domains programmatically from your Platforms on Khulnasoft project.

 ## Dependencies